Exchanging contracts and settlement

 There is no cooling-off period for homes bought at auction.
 The contract of sale must be finalised after the auction is completed.
 It is recommended you consult a solicitor or conveyancer before you attend an auction.

-From 11 October 2021, certificates of title will no longer be issued in NSW.
-Property ownership details are recorded on the NSW Torrens Title Register.
+From 11 October 2021, certificates of title ceased to be issued in NSW.
+Property ownership details continue to be recorded on the NSW Torrens Title Register.

-Existing certificates of title will no longer be a valid legal document.
+Existing certificates of title are no longer valid legal documents.
 You do not need to destroy a certificate if you already have one.